-The cultural vitality of South Marysburgh is highlighted by many longstanding annual events such as The Milford Fair, Winter Carnival, The Marysburgh Mummers, Music at Port Milford, and Vicki’s Veggies’ Victoria Day Weekend Heirloom Tomato Seedling Sale and Labour Day Weekend Heirloom Hurrah Tomato Tasting.
+The cultural vitality of South Marysburgh is highlighted by many longstanding annual events such as The Milford Fair, Winter Carnival, The Marysburgh Mummers, and Music at Port Milford.

 But another annual event has enjoyed great longevity, too.
-St. Philip’s Annual Canoe Trip has been a time-honoured tradition for the last 22 years.
+The Annual Black River Canoe Trip has been a time-honoured tradition for the last 23 years.

 It all began in the spring of 1995 when members of St. Philip’s Anglican Church in Milford, along with anyone else who wanted to come along, took a canoe trip down the Black River.
 Ever since, it has been a popular annual event.

 Many of you already make this an annual must-do event.
-The weather has never defeated the spirit of the St. Philip’s Annual Victoria Day Canoe Trip!
+The weather has never defeated the spirit of the Annual Victoria Day Black River Canoe Trip!
 It’s where old and new friends meet.
 New participants are heartily welcome!
 It’s the perfect way to end the May long weekend.